 We have no products approved for commercial sale and have not generated any revenue from product sales.
-In the future, we may generate revenue from product sales, or license fees, milestones, or other upfront payments if we enter into any collaborations or license agreements.
-We may also continue to generate revenue from royalties on product sales.
+In the future, we may generate revenue from product sales, royalties on product sales, or license fees, milestones, or other upfront payments if we enter into any collaborations or license agreements.
 We expect that our future revenue will fluctuate from quarter to quarter for many reasons, including the uncertain timing and amount of any such payments and sales.